 Fellowship, the highest level of professional registration available, is open to those who hold a senior position within a library service or have made a significant contribution to the profession.
 For full details, see CILIP - Professional Registration.

 Many universities will have their own staff training programmes.
 Research degrees are also offered by university libraries and information studies departments.
 Training and development is also provided by CILIP.

 Career progression is possible but it's important to update your skills regularly and be willing to take on new tasks and develop more specialised roles and knowledge.
 Competition at all levels is keen, so perseverance and dedication are essential.
 You may need to move between jobs in order to experience more than one type of work or setting and promotion may involve a change of employer or location.

 There may be opportunities to undertake secondments with different institutions, take on special projects or move to another job on the same grade in order to increase your skills and experience.
 This shows initiative, particularly in preparation for more senior posts.
 Some universities have merged their library services with IT departments or learning support, which may offer further opportunities for progression at the highest levels.

 You may specialise early on in your career, usually becoming a subject librarian.
 Other options include specialising in particular functions, such as IT development or electronic resource management.
-It's usually possible to apply for senior positions after a minimum of five years' experience.

 It's also possible to move into other areas of work in an information management or related role.
 Relevant settings include local or central government, law courts, healthcare, professional practices, public libraries, schools, voluntary or commercial organisations.